TalentedPlatinum/MIU-Decompiler/README.md

 If you wanna replace a prefab with your own prefab (It needs an IgnoreObject component) instead of the checkerboard cube, you just need to place the prefab file inside your MIU/Internal/Resources and then Decompile the level again

+If Unity asks you to update the API, always chose the No Thanks option.
+It may break the decompiler

 ## Current TODO List

 > MIU Search for materials in two searches, prioritizing MIU folder